oshaughnessy/sierramountainll/_pages/volunteers.md

 Select "\*\* Little League", then click "+ Join" instead.

 {: .notice--success }
-If you have completed a Safe Sport training program for another organization and have an active certificate of completion, you can use that for Little League.
+If you've already completed a Safe Sport Abuse Awareness training program for another sport or league and your certificate is still current, you can use it for Little League, too.
+For example, [US Soccer's SafeSport program](https://learning.ussoccer.com/coach/courses/available/29/details/5606) is adequate for our needs.
 Just upload the certificate to your Sports Connect volunteer page.

 ### Health Training